Geology of Italy: Paleozoic (541-251 million years ago)

 The oldest rocks in Italy may include oceanic crust subducted during the Caledonian orogeny and 440 million year old Ordovician granites.
 Only detrital zircons in the Alps dates to the Precambrian.

 These granites are located offshore of Venice, found in the Agip Assunta well and deformed, transforming into orthogneiss during the Hercynian orogeny.
 Overall, Italian Paleozoic rocks commonly show evidence of the Hercynian orogeny in the Alps, Sardinia, the Apuan Alps of Tuscany, and the Peloritani mountains of Sicily and Calabria.

-The Hercynian orogeny produced a large thrust belt, thickened the crust and led to polyphaser metamorphism yielding rocks such as gneiss, phyllite and amphibolite.
+The Hercynian orogeny produced a large thrust belt, thickened the crust and led to polyphase metamorphism that yielded rocks such as gneiss, phyllite and amphibolite.
 Metamorphic facies range from high-pressure kyanite to low-pressure andalusite.

-The Western Alps at Mont Blanc and Monte Rosa, the Southern Alps at Braveno, Brixen, Cima d'Asta, Doss del Sabion and the Barbagia and Gallura granites in Sardinia are all examples of Carboniferous and Permian granite pluton and batholith intrusions.
+The Western Alps at Mont Blanc and Monte Rosa; the Southern Alps at Baveno, Brixen, Cima d'Asta and Doss del Sabion overlooking Pinzolo; and the Barbagia and Gallura granites in Sardinia; are all examples of Carboniferous and Permian granite pluton and batholith intrusions.
 Ignimbrite eruptions had an important role at the same time in forming parts of the central Southern Alps.
-Sedimentary rocks from before the Permian have remained intact and unmetamorphosed (or only having experienced low-grade metamorphism) in the Paleocarnian charn of the eastern Southern Alps.
+Sedimentary rocks from before the Permian have remained intact and unmetamorphosed (or have experienced only low-grade metamorphism) in the Paleocarnian charn of the eastern Southern Alps.
 The metamorphic grade increases to the west, reaching amphibolite grade in the Orobic Alps and granulite grade in the Ivrea-Verbano Zone.
 Most of the basement rocks in the Dolomites are phyllite or gneiss at greenschist grade.
-Within the Dioritic-Kinzigitic unit, biotite and sillimanite-rich gneiss outcrop in Calabria.
+Within the Dioritic-Kinzigitic unit, biotite and sillimanite-rich gneiss can be found outcropping in Calabria.